solita/solita.github.com/_posts/2021-05-20-devs-be-like.md

 title: Devs be like
 author: marja
 excerpt: >
-  Is the life of a developer just coding?
+  Is the (work) life of a developer just coding?
 Do we all spend our free time exploring new programming languages or other related stuff?
 tags:
  - continuous learning
  - personal growth